 If you are a heavy git user, this is a must have plugin.
 You can use git completely within ST.

-Last, but not least, a plugin that brings common IDE functions like Auto-complete, Function Tooltips and jump to symbol definitions; to Sublime Text.
+Last, but not least, a plugin that brings common IDE functions like Auto-complete, Function Tooltips and jumps to symbol definitions; to Sublime Text.

-Obviously this is not an exhaustive list of must have Sublime Text plugins, but if you have any favorite plugins that I woudld love to check out, feel free to share.
+Obviously, this is not an exhaustive list of must have Sublime Text plugins, but if you have any favorite plugins that I would love to check out, feel free to share.